 Annually in June, New York Inter-Group sponsors a three-speaker open meeting honoring the founding date (June 10th, 1935) of Alcoholics Anonymous.
 The event is free; no tickets are required.
-The 2013 Big Meeting will be held at the New York Hilton (in the Grand Ballroom) on Sunday, June 19, 2013.
+The 2016 Big Meeting will be held at the New York Hilton (in the Grand Ballroom) on Sunday, June 19th from 1:00 PM -3:00 PM.
 For information, please contact New York Inter-Group at (212) 647-1680 or (914) 949-1200 or email Committee@NYIntergroup.org for more information.
 New York Inter-Group sponsored its first Big Meeting in 1989.

 Responsibility for chairing The Big Meeting rotates among members of groups in New York City's five boroughs and Westchester County.
 Annually, usually in December, the responsible Area Forum nominates a candidate to Chair the event.
 Selection of a Big Meeting Chair is subject to ratification by the Steering Committee and by the membership at a Quarterly Inter-Group Delegates meeting.

-Fill out a Public Information Volunteer Questionnaire and mail the completed form to the New York Inter-Group office.
-If you do not have access to the form, phone the Inter-Group office and request that a form is mailed to you.
+Download a Public Information Volunteer Questionnaire from the NYIG website, complete the form, and mail to the New York Inter-Group office.
+If you do not have access to the form, phone the Inter-Group office and request that a form be mailed to you.
 Local Public Information Committee chairpersons assign Public Information speaking commitments to schools and senior citizen centers.
 There is a Public Information Committee chairperson in each New York City Borough and in Westchester County.
-Email Committee@NYIntergroup.org for more information.
+Email PublicInformation@NYIntergroup.org for more information.

-53. What are the hours during which I can buy A.A.
-Conference Approved literature at the New York Inter-Group office?
+51. What are the hours during which I can buy A.A.
+Conference approved literature at the New York Inter-Group office?

-Inter-Group’s Literature Room is open weekdays from 9:00am to 6:30pm and on Saturdays from 10:00am to 4:00pm.
-There are no literature sales on Sundays or legal holidays.
-New York Inter-Group does not sell chips or medallions.
+Inter-Group's Literature Room is open weekdays from 9:00 AM to 6:30 PM and on Saturdays from 10:00am to 4:00pm.
+There are no literature sales on Sundays, legal holidays, Special Events dates, and on Quarterly Delegates Meetings (see list of dates on main page).
+As of November 1, 2014, New York Inter-Group sells anniversary medallions.
 For more information email Literature@NYIntergroup.org

 Meeting Books are available for sale, in limited quantities, at $1.50 each – anytime the Inter-Group office is open.
 Large quantities of Meeting List Books are best purchased during the Literature Room hours.
 For more information email Literature@NYIntergroup.org

-No. Inter-Group will ship your order of literature and/or Meeting Books via United Parcel Service.
-Please note shipping costs along with New York State Sales Tax will be added to your order.
-If you want your order shipped, phone or email the Literature Room at the Inter-Group office weekdays between 9:00am and 6:30pm or Saturdays between 10:00am and 4:00pm to place your order.
+No. Inter-Group will ship your order of literature and / or Meeting Books via United Parcel Service; shipping costs along with New York State Sales Tax will be added to your order.
+If you want your order shipped, phone the Literature Room at the Inter-Group office weekdays between 9:00am and 6:30pm or Saturdays between 10:00am and 4:00pm to place your order.
 The Inter-Group staff member will give you the total cost of your order including shipping and sales tax.
 When your check or money order is received, the order will be shipped via United Parcel Service.
 Literature orders cannot be shipped to Post Office Boxes.
-For more information or to place an order please email Literature@NYIntergroup.org

 Yes, New York Inter-Group's fax number is (212) 647-1648.
 The literature order will be shipped via United Parcel Service once your check or money order has been received.